MON-FRI: (09.00 to 17.00)

 Introducing Orthodonticsorthodontist checking- difference between dentist and orthodontist

-Orthodontics service focusses on a narrower speciality of dentistry covering the development of the face, teeth and jaws and improving medical and aesthetical issues via non-surgical corrective procedures.
+Orthodontics service focusses on a narrower specialty of dentistry covering the development of the face, teeth and jaws and improving medical and aesthetical issues via non-surgical corrective procedures.

 Issues that require an orthodontist’s help might include straightening crooked teeth, realigning crowded teeth, closing unsightly gaps in the mouth, correcting overbites and underbites and treating occlusion (contact between teeth that causes pain and adversely affects the chewing of food).
 Orthodontists can also become involved in treating serious problems with the jaw, facial bones and other related issues around the head or neck.